 Snoring can leave you with a dry mouth or sore throat — not to mention a cranky sleep partner.
-But is it a signal of a larger problem?
+But is it a sign of a larger problem?
 That depends.

-Almost everyone — from a newborn baby to a 70-year-old man — will snore at some point in his or her life; in fact, according to the National Sleep Foundation, 37 million adult Americans snore regularly.
+Almost everyone — from a newborn baby to a 70-year-old man — will snore at some point in his or her life.
+In fact, according to the National Sleep Foundation, 37 million adult Americans snore on a nightly basis.

 But that doesn’t mean it’s healthy.
 You snore because there is a physical obstruction of the airflow between your mouth and nose and — more often than not — snoring has an underlying health condition that needs to be addressed.

 Here are a few of the most common causes of snoring:

 Call for an Appointment